coff33ninja/gemini-fabric-telos-os/README.md

 **Module Not Found:**
 - Run `pip install -r requirements.txt`
 - Make sure your virtual environment is activated

+**API Rate Limits:**
+- Free tier: 60 requests per minute
+- If you hit limits, wait a moment or upgrade your API plan

 ## 🎨 Future Ideas